riocrokite/SAFIRE/README.md

 # SAFIRE
-KSP - Stockalike Adjustment to Fuel, ISRU, Ratios and Engine
+Stockalike Adjustment to Fuel, ISRU, Ratios and Engine

 SAFIRE mod for KSP by riocrokite